sgrao001/MyBooks/oot/Observation of Thoughts.md

 Ideology purports to enhance the value of reality by making it accessible, understandable and acceptable.
 It reduces the multitude of properties of reality, into a single dominant characteristic, to deliver a concrete shape that can be received  through simple abbreviations of thought.
 It reduces reality to a probability.
 It trains the mind to constrain reality, and claims this as necessary, for understanding to occur.

-This “subligation” from reality, becomes our natural.
+This “subligation” from reality, becomes our natural state.
 It becomes the core of our progressive learning.
 It permits us to congratulate ourselves on our intelligence, our righteousness or any other attribute we wish to be identified with.
 We can now safely ignore what is “abrogated” from reality.

 This partition of the “subligated” and “abrogated” is not absolute.
 It does not need to be.
 Participation can occur as an observer of reality, not an explainer of it.

-The whole picture emerges, as I seek “descriptive adequacy”, not “explanatory clarity”.
+The whole picture emerges, when I seek “descriptive adequacy”, not “explanatory clarity”.
 Ideology takes my freedom away.

 Ideology positions itself to be more important than reality.
 Illusion becomes reality and reality is relegated to the realm of an “imagined” state.
 But, without reality there is no ideology.